heathhenley/AOC/2024/README.md

 EDIT: reworked python to use cmp_to_key and a custom compare function for the sort - it's a lot cleaner and ~5x faster

+### Day 6
+Part 1 was walking on the grid until an obstacle was hit, and then turning right until leaving the grid - tracked the path and checked the number of unique grids visited.
+Part 2 was running the same walk, but adding one '#' to the grid to see if it makes a cycle.
+More or less brute forced it except you only need to try to put obstacles in the path followed by part 1.

+I did it in python originally and then in Ocaml - for some reason, my ocaml is running slower than my python solution... would like to understand that better lol.